RostamVPN/mullvadvpn-app/ios/BuildInstructions.md

 # SSL pinning

 The iOS app utilizes SSL pinning.
-Root certificates can be updated by using the source certificates shipped along with `mullvad-api`:
+Root certificates can be updated by using the source certificates shipped along with `rostam-api`:

 ```
-openssl x509 -in ../mullvad-api/le_root_cert.pem -outform der -out MullvadREST/Assets/le_root_cert.cer
+openssl x509 -in ../rostam-api/le_root_cert.pem -outform der -out RostamREST/Assets/le_root_cert.cer
 ```